bbauska/ibm-intermediate-web-dev/README.md

 The development mode simplifies debugging by activating NamedChunksPlugin and preventing minification, among other things.
 In development mode, the bundle will be descriptive and will include more comments.
-As a result of Webpack\'s adoption of the software engineering paradigm convention over configuration, you can basically acquire a useful configuration by simply setting the mode to production.
+As a result of Webpack&apos;s adoption of the software engineering paradigm convention over configuration, you can basically acquire a useful configuration by simply setting the mode to production.